 If I Made $3.8 Million I’d Show Fiscal Restraint Too

-The CEO of RBC is taking a “pay cut” to reflect that he understands that these are hard fiscal times, and he wants to show fiscal restraint as well.
+The CEO of RBC is taking a “pay cut”.
+He wants to show that he understands these are hard fiscal times.
+He also wants to show fiscal restraint.
 It sounds magnanimous of him until you read what is happening.

-CEO Gord Nixon’s actual salary ($1.4 Million) didn’t change; however, his bonus did drop to $2.4 Million this year (down from $4 Million last year), but he is also shrewdly taking this bonus in RBC stock (which is a good investment, just for the dividend income).
-He is also foregoing $2.75 million in restricted shares he is due in short and long-term compensation, which is not chicken feed either.
+CEO Gord Nixon’s actual salary ($1.4 Million) didn’t change; however, his bonus did drop to $2.4 Million this year.
+It was down from $4 Million last year.
+He is also shrewdly taking this bonus in RBC stock.
+RBC stock is a good investment just for the dividend income.
+He is also foregoing $2.75 million in restricted shares, which he is due in short- and long-term compensation, which is not chicken feed either.

-So to sum up, CEO Gord Nixon of RBC has invested his bonus in his company shares (which could be viewed at a bargain price), and he has foregone $2.5 Million in compensation, but still received $3.8 Million in compensation (bonus + salary), somehow I have a lot of problems heralding this as a great show of fiscal frugality, and I can’t put my finger on exactly why.
+CEO Gord Nixon of RBC has invested his bonus in his company shares.
+These shares could be viewed at a bargain price.
+He has foregone $2.5 Million in compensation but still received $3.8 Million in compensation (bonus + salary).
+Somehow, I have many problems with calling this a great show of fiscal frugality.
+I can't put my finger on exactly why.

 The Dream never dies, just the Dreamers.